matt-42/silicon/README.md

   - Ease of use:

-    The framework is designed such that the developper only writes the core of the server, the framework takes care of the rest (serialization, deserialization, generation of client libraries,
+    The framework is designed such that the developper only writes the core of the API, the framework takes care of the rest (serialization, deserialization, generation of client libraries,
     routing, multithreading, ...)

   - Fast:

-    Finally, C++ has no overhead such as other web programming languages: No interpreter, no garbage collection, no virtual machine, and no just in time compiler.
-It relies on a thread based mimosa http server.
+    Finally, C++ has no overhead such as other web programming
+    languages: No interpreter, no garbage collection, no virtual machine and no just in time compiler.
+It provides several http server backend: microhttpd, mimosa and cpp-netlib.

   - Verified: